A classical proof that the algebraic homotopy class of a rational function is the residue pairing: Introduction

-Finally, the Main Theorem is related to the beautiful signature theorem of Eisenbud--Levine and Khimshiashvili, which identifies the local degree (or index) of a real polynomial function as the signature of the residue pairing.
-In Section~\ref{Section: Connection} we discuss that work and its relation to the Main Theorem.
-In particular, we announce the following theorem which generalizes the signature theorem and answers a question posed by Eisenbud in \cite{eisenbud78}:
+A secondary goal of this paper is to explain the relation of the work of Hurwitz and Cazanave to the beautiful signature theorem of Eisenbud--Levine and Khimshiashvili.
+The signature formula identifies the local degree of a real polynomial function (possibly in many variables) as the signature of the residue pairing.
+In Section~\ref{Section: Connection}, we explain that the matrices $\operatorname{B\acute{e}z}(f/g)$ and $S(f/g)$ are Gram matrices for the residue pairing and that the signature formula generalizes Hurwitz's theorem.
+We announce the following theorem which generalizes the signature theorem and answers a question posed by Eisenbud in \cite{eisenbud78}: